Ectodermal dysplasias is a group of conditions in which there is abnormal development of the skin, hair, nails, teeth, or sweat glands.

 - Wear a wig and dentures to improve appearance.

-- Use artificial tears to replace normal tearing and prevent drying of the eyes.
+- Use artificial tears to prevent drying of the eyes.

-- Spray the nostrils with saline nose spray often to remove debris and prevent infection.
+- Use saline nose spray to remove debris and prevent infection.

 These resources can provide more information on ectodermal dysplasias: